Flash1285/Specter_suite/README.md

 **Spectre Suite** is a centralized web dashboard designed for security professionals, researchers, and hobbyists.
 It replaces the need to run dozens of separate command-line scripts by integrating a powerful suite of OSINT and reconnaissance tools into a single, clean "glassmorphism" UI.

 This dashboard allows you to gather intelligence on networks, domains, users, and websites, and then automatically cross-references your findings with live threat data.

+> **Note:** This project is a collaborative effort, combining expertise in cybersecurity, web development, and OSINT techniques to create a comprehensive reconnaissance platform.

 ## 📸 Project Gallery